-(1) These columns represent the threshold, target and maximum amount that may be earned under our 2022 annual cash incentive plan.

-(2) These columns reflect the threshold, target and maximum number of shares that may be earned under performance share units granted to each of Messrs.
-Rady, Kennedy and Ash and Ms. Schultz on April 15, 2022 and October 19, 2022.

-(3) This column reflects the number of restricted stock units granted to each of Messrs.
-Rady, Kennedy and Ash and Ms. Schultz on April 15, 2022 and October 19, 2022.

-(4) The amounts in this column represent the grant date fair value of restricted stock units and performance share units granted to the Named Executive Officers pursuant to the AR LTIP, as computed in accordance with FASB ASC Topic 718.
-See Note 10 to our consolidated financial statements on Form 10-K for the year ended December 31, 2022, for additional detail regarding assumptions underlying the value of these equity awards.

-- (5) One quarter of the absolute TSR PSUs granted on April 15, 2022 are earned (or not) based upon our TSR performance for each of four performance periods: (i) from April 15, 2022 to April 15, 2023, (ii) from April 15, 2024, (iii) from April 15, 2024 to April 15, 2025, and (iv) from April 15, 2022 to April 15, 2025.
-One quarter of the absolute TSR PSUs granted on October 19, 2022 are earned (or not) based upon our TSR performance for each of four performance periods: (i) from January 1, 2023 to December 31, 2025, and (iv) from January 1, 2023 to December 31, 2025, (ii) from January 1, 2024 to December 31, 2024, (iii) from January 1, 2023 to December 31, 2025, and (iv) from January 1, 2025 to December 31, 2025, and (iv) from January 1, 2025 to December 31, 2025, and (iv) from January 1, 2025.
-In each case, the Named Executive Officers are each eligible to receive up to 200% of one quarter of the target amount of TSR PSUs awarded, as determined at the end of each applicable performance period (subject to continued service through the fourth and final performance period).
-There is no performance threshold applicable to the absolute TSR PSUs, but if TSR performance falls between zero and target performance (15% absolute TSR for the April 15, 2022 awards and 10% absolute TSR), then the number of absolute TSR PSUs that will become vested and earned will be determined using linear interpolation between the relevant performance levels. - (6) One third of the Net Debt to EBITDAX PSUs granted on April 15, 2022 are earned (or not) based upon our Net Debt to EBITDAX multiple for each of three performance periods: (i) from January 1, 2022 to December 31, 2022, (ii) from January 1, 2023 to December 31, 2023, and (iii) from January 1, 2024 to December 31, 2024.
-One third of the Net Debt to EBITDAX PSUs granted on October 19, 2022 are earned (or not) based upon our Net Debt to EBITDAX multiple for each of three performance periods: (i) from January 1, 2023 to December 31, 2023, and (iii) from January 1, 2024 to December 31, 2024.
-One third of the Net Debt to EBITDAX PSUs granted on October 19, 2022 are earned (or not) based upon our Net Debt to EBITDAX multiple for each of three performance periods: (i) from January 1, 2023 to December 31, 2023, (ii) from January 1, 2024 to December 31, 2024, and (iii) from January 1, 2025 to December 31, 2025.
-In each case, the Named Executive Officers are each eligible to receive up to 200% of one third of the target amount of Net Debt to EBITDAX PSUs awarded, as determined at the end of each applicable performance period.
-There is no performance threshold applicable to the Net Debt to EBITDAX PSUs, but if the Net Debt to EBITDAX multiple falls between 2.5x (or higher) and target performance (2.0x) or between target and maximum performance (1.5x), then the number of Net Debt to EBITDAX PSUs that will become vested and earned will be determined using linear interpolation between the relevant performance levels. - (7) The restricted stock units granted to the Named Executive Officers on April 15, 2022 are subject to ratable vesting on the first three anniversaries of April 15, 2022, in each case, subject to such Named Executive Officer's continued employment through such date.
-The restricted stock units granted to the Named Executive Officers on October 19, 2022 are subject to ratable vesting on the first three anniversaries of October 15, 2022, in each case, subject to such Named Executive Officer's continued employment through such date.
+- These columns represent the threshold, target and maximum amount that may be earned under our 2024 annual cash incentive plan. - These columns reflect the threshold, target and maximum number of shares that may be earned under performance share units granted to each of Messrs.
+Rady and Kennedy and Ms. Schultz on March 7, 2024. - (3) This column reflects the number of restricted stock units granted to each of Messrs.
+Rady and Kennedy and Ms. Schultz on March 7, 2024. - (4) The amounts in this column represent the grant date fair value of restricted stock units and performance share units granted to the Named Executive Officers pursuant to the AR LTIP, as computed in accordance with FASB ASC Topic 718.
+See Note 9 to our consolidated financial statements on Form 10-K for the year ended December 31, 2024, for additional detail regarding assumptions underlying the value of these equity awards. - One quarter of the absolute TSR PSUs granted on March 7, 2024 are earned (or not) based upon our TSR performance for each of four performance periods: (i) from March 7, 2024 to March 7, 2025, (ii) from March 7, 2025 to March 7, 2026, (iii) from March 7, 2026 to March 7, 2027, and (iv) from March 7, 2024 to March 7, 2027.
+The Named Executive Officers are each eligible to receive up to 200% of one quarter of the target amount of TSR PSUs awarded, as determined at the end of each applicable performance period (subject to continued service through the fourth and final performance period).
+There is no performance threshold applicable to the absolute TSR PSUs, but if TSR performance falls between zero and target performance (10% absolute TSR) or between target and maximum performance (20% absolute TSR), then the number of absolute TSR PSUs that will become vested and earned will be determined using linear interpolation between the relevant performance levels. - One third of the Net Debt to EBITDAX PSUs granted on March 7, 2024 are earned (or not) based upon our Net Debt to EBITDAX multiple for each of three performance periods: (i) from January 1, 2024 to December 31, 2024, (ii) from January 1, 2025 to December 31, 2025, and (iii) from January 1, 2026 to December 31, 2026.
+The Named Executive Officers are each eligible to receive up to 200% of one third of the target amount of Net Debt to EBTIDAX PSUs awarded, as determined at the end of each applicable performance period.
+There is no performance threshold applicable to the Net Debt to EBITDAX PSUs, but if the Net Debt to EBITDAX multiple falls between 2.5x (or higher) and target performance (2.0x) or between target and maximum performance (1.5x), then the number of Net Debt to EBITDAX PSUs that will become vested and earned will be determined using linear interpolation between the relevant performance levels. - The restricted stock units granted to the Named Executive Officers on March 7, 2024 are subject to ratable vesting on the first three anniversaries of March 7, 2024, in each case, subject to such Named Executive Officer's continued employment through such date.